 More than one legal issue regarding the trial of case.
 However most important issue is the plea agreememt was to plea guilty to two misdemeanors instead of 2 felony charges.
 Just got a letter about not voting rights, so looked up charge online.
 Court said plead guilty to a felony.
 I have plea...
 Read more »

 My boyfriend signed a lease on January 11 for a rental property starting on February 8th.
 The property is a condo with three other adult renters on the property.
 On January 27th he was convicted of a felony in North Carolina for Grand Larceny, this crime occurred over a year and a half ago and he...
 Read more »

 Assuming the credit application and the lease do not require a disclosure about a previous crime, he may not have to disclose it.
 I would need to review all the documents before I could tell you for sure.

 I have a application on file and willing to name a co inventor for help with this huge law suit.
 Has to be a nice person and a patent litigation attorney.
 I'm truly the real inventor I proved that december 3rd 2019 my name begins with a c.
 This can be not only a big opportunity for me but a co...
 Read more »

 The new landlord said they're not likely to sell, but the property has two houses and it's possible she'll want to sell mine.
 There are plenty of people right here who would want to rent it, so I'm wondering--can I say no to adding that clause?
-Is it legal in VA or do I have no leverage if it's...
+Is it legal in VA or do I have...
 Read more »

 Assiming you have a written residential lease in place, and if your question is whether a new title owner of the Property is entitled to unilaterally change the terms of your lease with the previous title owner, the answer is no. A residential lease can only be changed or modified by mutual...Read more »